On January 27nd if you need a break, Library Shelfie Day, offers a unique opportunity for book lovers.

 - Arrange book titles so they send a message

 - Place books in the order in which they were read

 - Rely on the good ol’ alphabetical order by author

 Once you’ve taken your library shelfie, visit a local library and check out theirs.
 You might find they’ve developed clever ways to entice you to new books and old ones, too.
 Don’t forget to use #LibraryShelfieDay to share on social media.

 The New York Public Library founded Library Shelfie Day as a way to observe various national holidays by displaying shelfies representing books from each day.

-You can combine this with Blonde Brownie Day also recognized today.
-A good cup of coffee or tea, a blonde brownie, and a great book.
+You can combine this with Chocolate Cake Day also recognized today.
+A good cup of coffee or tea, a slice of chocolate cake, and a great book.
 Curl up in your favorite spot.
 There is no better way to enjoy a cold winters day.
 (It’s 30° in Florida.
 Trust me this is cold for us.)